Board Members

 Nick Davies is a recent graduate from McMaster University’s DeGroote school of Business.
 He has an MBA with a Process Management focus and Bachelor of Commerce (summa cum laude) with a minor in Economics.

-Nick is excited about his first year on the N2N Board and looks forward to bringing a fresh, young perspective to the leadership of Neighbour to Neighbour.
+Nick is excited about his first year on the N2N Board and looks forward to bringing a fresh, young perspective to the leadership of Neighbour 2 Neighbour.

 Ann Higgins